nicolgit/hub-and-spoke-playground/scenarios/ipsec.md

 ## Pre-requisites

-In order to apply this solution you have to deploy hub and on-premise playgrounds.
+In order to apply this solution you have to deploy `hub` and `on-premises` playgrounds.

 ## Solution